Angela Glover Blackwell, Founder in Residence, PolicyLink

 Anand Giridharadas, Author of "Winners Take All"

-Anand Giridharadas is the author of the New York Times best seller Winners Take All, The True American (soon to be a feature film), India Calling, and.
+Anand Giridharadas is the author of the New York Times best seller Winners Take All, The True American (soon to be a feature film), and India Calling.
 He was a foreign correspondent and columnist for The New York Times from 2005 to 2016, and has also written for The Atlantic, The New Yorker, and The New Republic.
 He is a former McKinsey analyst, an Aspen Institute fellow, a visiting scholar at New York University, an on-air political analyst for NBC News, and has spoken on the main stage of TED.
 His writing has been honored by the Society of Publishers in Asia, the Poynter Fellowship at Yale, and the New York Public Library’s Helen Bernstein Award.
 He lives in Brooklyn, New York.

 Chid Liberty, CEO and Co-Founder, Liberty & Justice